-However, this approach is extremely demanding:
+However, market based approaches are extremely demanding:

-- x Capital market valuation based on comparable sales requires significant data on market transactions of land and property.
-This requires: - a) Extensive market transactions of land and property, which themselves require financial institutions that can provide loans for land and building purchases, marketable land and property rights, real estate professionals to facilitate this process, and valuation experts to convey valuation to parties selling or buying land or property. - b) Accurate sales valuation, that requires a sufficient stock of well-trained valuation experts and communication between different groups involved in valuation of these assets e.g. estate agents and bankers. - c) The maintenance of up-to-date, accurate and accessible records of property and land transfer.
+- X Market valuation requires significant data on market transactions/ rentals of land and property.
+For example, capital market based valuation requires: - a) Extensive market transactions of land and property, which themselves require financial institutions that can provide loans for land and building purchases, marketable land and property rights, real estate professionals to facilitate this process, and valuation experts to convey valuation to parties selling or buying land or property. - b) Accurate sales valuation, that requires a sufficient stock of well-trained valuation experts and communication between different groups involved in valuation of these assets e.g. estate agents and bankers. - c) The maintenance of up-to-date, accurate and accessible records of property and land transfer.
 This is a substantial challenge for many cities where property records are manually recorded and unsystematically maintained.
-In cities such as Kigali, prices recorded by buyers and sellers are often not verified, resulting in intentional and unintentional errors in the data.
-Substantial administrative investment may be required to improve records by digitising existing, historical and future transaction records and by expanding sources of value data to include, for example, data from estate agents and mortgage records. - Value assessment based on comparable sales are most accurate when they incorporate substantial data on the contents and characteristics of plots to compare "similar" assets.
-Collecting some basic data on land use, building height, roof materials and quality of nearby roads can be done effectively and relatively quickly as part of a physical cadaster process - but further data requires additional investment to collect.
+In cities such as Kigali, prices recorded by buyers and sellers are often not verified, resulting in intentional and unintentional errors in the data38.
+Substantial administrative investment may be required to improve records by digitising existing, historical and future transaction records and by expanding sources of value data to include, for example, data from estate agents and mortgage records. - X Value assessment based on comparable sales/rentals are most accurate when they incorporate substantial data on the contents and characteristics of plots to compare "similar" assets.
+Collecting some basic data on land use, building height, roof materials and quality of nearby roads can be done effectively and relatively quickly as part of a physical cadaster process but further data requires additional investment to collect.